yahoo/OneMobileSDK-examples-android/README.md

 <a name="t43"></a>
 #### Restricted Videos

 Videos can be restricted for playback in two very distinct ways.
 The first is geo restricted content.
 The second is device restricted content.
 If you’re attempting to initialize a `Player` with content that’s restricted against your device or geolocation, that content is automatically filtered out.
 Only valid, playable video IDs are accepted, and have their metadata pulled into the `Player` instance.
 If you end up with no `Player` instance, it’s because there are no valid video IDs for it to operate on.
-So, you get an error this this effect.
+So, you get an error to this effect.
+This tutorial sample shows how to detect that a video is not playable because it is restricted.

 ##### _Tutorial Sample:_